 The Battle of Vízakna (Ocna Sibiului) took place in 1849.
 February 4, 1849.

-Who won the Battle of Vízakna (Ocna Sibiului)?
+What was the outcome of the Battle of Vízakna (Ocna Sibiului)?

 The Austrian Imperial Forces were victorious against the Hungarian Revolutionary Army.